Bring your students to the outdoor classroom of Rocky Mountain National Park!

 5. The topic or program that you would like for your group.

-Cancellations To cancel a program, please call 970-586-1338at least two weeks in advance of the date of your program.
+To cancel a program, please let us know at least two weeks in advance of the date of your program.
 Programs may be canceled due to inclement weather.
 In the case of a weather cancellation, we will contact you to discuss rescheduling options.
-If you are concerned about the weather conditions, please call us.
+Monitor weather conditions in advance.
 Programs may be rescheduled to a later date, however we cannot guarantee a reschedule date.
 Programs may be canceled for groups who are more than 30 minutes late without prior contact with us.

 West Side (Grand Lake) Field Trips